 The people who occupy your properties, your employees, patrons, mission critical equipment or perishable products will not be impacted by eCurv’s services.

 Security is core to our mission as a service provider.
 The data required to execute our service travels over secure M2M channels, not the public Internet.
-All of eCurv’s services are separate/abstracted from the general business operations of our customers.

 In addition to the bottom line value we deliver to our customers by driving down the cost of electricity, eCurv's suite of products dramatically improves business intelligence by measuring and reporting the actual in-use status of the loads we control.

 We have developed a closed-system approach that accounts for all environmental variables.
 The result is a dynamically-adaptive grade-of-service for each individual appliance, coordinating its access to power in such a way as to virtually eliminate the most expensive coincident peak demand events.